Why is Bitcoin a unique monetary system? How does it work? Why should you care?

 Permissionless protocols enable anyone to program their own economic rules.
 We can now experiment with economic theories at an unprecedented pace.

 Bitcoin's governance is often misunderstood because it's informal.
 It's further confusing to newcomers because it's inverted in comparison to traditional governance.
-No one can define Bitcoin's governance, but we can describe it from observation.
+No one can dictate the system's governance, but we can describe it from observation.

 Because no one controls Bitcoin, no one can stop people from creating modified versions of it.
-But it's hard to overcome Bitcoin's network effect and convince users to switch to a new protocol.
+But it's hard to overcome the network effect and convince users to switch to a new protocol.